kgroat/react-ionic-pwa-starter/README.md

 ## Prerequisites

 * NodeJS LTS [Download](https://nodejs.org/en/)
-* Docker [Download](https://www.docker.com/community-edition) (Only required for serverless deployment)
+* Docker [Download](https://www.docker.com/community-edition) (Only required for serverless deployment on MacOS and Windows)
-  - If you are on MacOS / Windows, ensure that your development directory is available
+  - If you are on MacOS / Windows, ensure that your development directory is mountable by docker
   - See the documentation for [MacOS](https://docs.docker.com/docker-for-mac/#file-sharing) or [Windows](https://docs.docker.com/docker-for-windows/#shared-drives)

 ## Quickstart